AI for Lawyers

 5. Court Deadline & Calendar Management

-Feed OpenClaw your case docket and it calculates every downstream deadline — response dates, discovery cutoffs, motion deadlines, pre-trial conferences.
-It sends you reminders at configurable intervals and alerts you to scheduling conflicts before they happen.
+Feed Claude Code your case docket and it calculates every downstream deadline — response dates, discovery cutoffs, motion deadlines, pre-trial conferences.
+It sends you reminders at configurable intervals (via scheduled hooks) and alerts you to scheduling conflicts before they happen.

 Time saved: 1–2 hours/week (and potentially your malpractice record)

-Copy-paste these into your OpenClaw configuration.
+Drop these into your CLAUDE.md file or paste them directly into a Claude Code session.
 Each one is battle-tested for lawyers.

 Prompt 1: Contract Risk Analyzer

-Add this to your SOUL.md to have OpenClaw review contracts on demand:
+Add this to your CLAUDE.md to have Claude Code review contracts on demand:

 When I share a contract, analyze it for: